-In conjunction with our May 2011 private placement, we issued common stock on terms that included certain embedded derivative features, as well as warrants that are accounted for as derivative liabilities (see Note 6 to our consolidated financial statements included in this Quarterly Report on Form 10-Q).
+In conjunction with our May 2011 private placement, we issued common stock on terms that included certain embedded derivative features, as well as warrants that were accounted for as derivative liabilities (see Note 6 to our consolidated financial statements included in this Quarterly Report on Form 10-Q).
 The Series A and Series B warrants, prior to their subsequent amendment in September 2011, and adjustment shares features related to the common stock issued in the private placement, were determined to be ineligible for equity classification due to certain price protection and anti-dilution provisions.

-The resulting derivative liabilities were initially recorded at their estimated fair value on the date of issuance of the common stock and warrants, and are subsequently adjusted to reflect the estimated fair value at each period end, with any decrease or increase in the estimated fair value being recorded as other income or expense.
-The fair value of these liabilities is estimated using option pricing models that are based on the individual characteristics of the common stock, the derivative liabilities on the valuation date, probabilities related to future financings, as well as assumptions for volatility, remaining expected life, and risk-free interest rate.
+The resulting derivative liabilities were initially recorded at their estimated fair value on the date of issuance of the common stock and warrants, and were subsequently adjusted to reflect the estimated fair value at each period end, with any decrease or increase in the estimated fair value being recorded as other income or expense.
+The fair value of these liabilities was estimated using option pricing models that are based on the individual characteristics of the common stock, the derivative liabilities on the valuation date, probabilities related to future financings, as well as assumptions for volatility, remaining expected life, and risk-free interest rate.
 The option pricing models of our derivative liabilities are estimates and are sensitive to changes to inputs and assumptions used in the option pricing models.
+As of December 31, 2011, we had no remaining derivative liabilities.